 - Rewards and recognition

 2. Poor supervision

-If a group’s productivity is lagging, consider a closer look at the supervisor.
+If a group’s productivity is lagging, consider a closer look at how you, other leaders or the direct managers are missing the mark.
 Managers sometimes miss the mark by:

 - Not being consistent or transparent

 - Not providing enough time to complete tasks

 The remedy here, whether it’s in self-reflection or in partnership with other leaders on your team, includes: